Level/leveldown/README.md

 6. Optionally verify which files npm will include: `irish-pub`
 7. Add changelog to the GitHub release
 8. Finally: `npm publish`

-### Windows

-A large portion of the Windows support comes from code by [Krzysztof Kowalczyk](http://blog.kowalczyk.info/) [@kjk](https://twitter.com/kjk), see his Windows LevelDB port [here](http://code.google.com/r/kkowalczyk-leveldb/).
-If you're using `leveldown` on Windows, you should give him your thanks!

 ## License